Diamochang/i7h-PHP/README.md

 (Note: I added the apostrophe in "We'll" myself, it was originally lost in the escaping process.)
 ## How to use it
 1. `git clone` the entire repository.
-If it's slow, try changing `hub` to `ee` in the Git URL to use the code cloud mirror.
+If it's slow, try changing `hub` to `ee` in the Git URL to use the Gitee mirror.
 You can also use Composer: `composer require diamochang/i7h-php`.
 2. Move `i7h.php` to your project.
 If you installed it with Composer, this step can be skipped.
 3. Add the dependency to the code you want to use:
 ```php